devinkr/js-dom/readme.md

 their content with new content, etc. The list goes on!

 ### Exploring DOM Nodes (45 min / 2:00)

-> 20 minutes to research and prepare a demo, 25 minutes to present (5 minutes
-> per group)

-We're going to count off and break up in to 5 groups.
-Each group will be responsible for one of the topic areas below.
-Your goal is to research this topic area as a group and come up with a demo of how you would use it and why it might be helpful or important.
-We'll then go around the room and demo what we find!

 **1. Getting and Setting Attributes**